daireto/sqlactive/docs/api/inspection-mixin.md

 def primary_keys() -> list[str]
 ```

-> Returns the names of the primary key columns.
+> Return the names of the primary key columns.

 > **Examples**